FAQs for Applicants and Approved CE Sponsors

 Q: What if I can't fit all the required promotional material information into my brochure?

-Q: My organization did not have plans to offer homestudy programs at the time of your last application, but now we would like to offer these types of programs.
+Q: My organization did not have plans to offer homestudy programs at the time of the last application, but now we would like to offer these types of programs.
 Do I need to submit a new application?

 Q: Can I still get approved if I have not yet offered a CE program?